 Jeffrey Franken tries to work out the spec for Elizabeth's new body.

 So, on to what I think is perhaps your masterpiece, Frankenhooker.
 It’s loosely based around the story of Frankenstein.

-...mixed with The Brain That Wouldn’t Die.
-That was one of my favourite movies.
+…mixed with The Brain that Wouldn’t Die.
+That was one of my favorite movies.
 In that one the head sits on the table and bitches while the poor guy has to go out and find the bodies, haha.

-Yes!
-How did you get to the movie's insanity-inducing finale, then?
+How did you get to the movie's insane finale?

-Well, I was writing it with Bob Martin, and there were two things we never knew in Frankenhooker: how does Jeffrey kill the girls and how do we wrap this up?
-Everything else was easy, but those were two serious problems and I kept thinking, 'Well, if he kills them with a meat cleaver, man, everybody’s going to hate him.'
+I was writing it with Bob Martin, and there were two things we never knew in Frankenhooker: how does Jeffrey kill the girls and how do we wrap it up?
+I kept thinking that if he kills them with a meat cleaver, everybody’s going to hate him.
 So we needed to keep the audience’s sympathy.
 At the time, crack had just hit New York City hard.
 It was everywhere and you would walk down certain streets and crack vials would break under your feet.
-It was horrible.
-It was an epidemic, at the time, and everywhere I was turning I was seeing crack, crack, crack, and I thought 'Wow, wait a minute.
-What would be worse than crack would be super-crack.'
+It was a horrible epidemic.
+Everywhere I turned I saw crack, crack, crack, and I thought 'Wait a minute, what is worse than crack?
+Super-crack."
 So I mentioned that to Bob and he went nuts laughing, but we still didn’t know how to end it.

 Jeffrey examines his super-crack.

 Did you consider yourself part of a scene in the 80s?
 I guess people would draw comparisons with your stuff and, say, the likes of Re-Animator.

 I loved Re-Animator, but I never considered myself part of any scene only because I really didn’t see what I was doing clearly enough.
 To me it was just activity—I’m in the middle of it, you know?
 So what movies blew you away in the 80s?